singhabhinav96/express/2.bookstore_crud/readme.md

   - use mongoose to connect to mongodb database and create book models
   - use ejs forms to add/edit books

-Create a project named bookstore using express-generator inside root of this directory.
+Create a project named bookstore using express-generator inside root of this directory(bookstore_crud).